guusj/books/Warbreaker_BrandonSanderson.md

 Servants and priests immediately followed after him.
 He turned on them.
 “Go!” he said, waving them away.
 Many of them showed looks of surprise, unaccustomed to any kind of forcefulness on their master’s part.
 “Leave me _be_!” he shouted, towering over them.
 Colors in the room flared brighter in response to his emotion, and the servants backed down, confused, stumbling back out into the petition hall and pulling the door closed.
 Lightsong stood alone.
 He placed one hand against the wall, breathing in and out, other hand against his forehead.
 Why was he sweating so?
 He’d been through thousands of petitions, and many had been worse than the one he’d just seen.
 He’d sent pregnant women to their deaths, doomed children and parents, consigned the innocent and the faithful to misery.
 There was no reason to overreact.
 He could take it.
 It was a little thing, really.
 Just like absorbing the Breath of a new person every week.
-A small price to pay. . . .
+A small price to pay . . .
 The door opened and a figure stepped in.
 Lightsong didn’t turn.
 “What do they want of me, Llarimar?” he demanded.
 “Do they really think I’ll do it?
 Lightsong, the selfish?
 Do they really think I’d give my life for one of them?”
 Llarimar was quiet for a few moments.
 “You offer hope, Your Grace,” he finally said.
 “A last, unlikely hope.
 Hope is part of faith—part of the knowledge that someday, _one_ of your followers will receive a miracle.”